operand/agency/README.md

         time.sleep(1)
 ```

+If you run the above python script, after a short boot time you can visit the
+web app on the port you specify (`WEB_APP_PORT`) and you should see a simple
+chat interface.

+The following is a screenshot of a typical conversation which you may experience
+that showcases the `DemoAgent`'s ability to understand and interact fully with
+every other connected operator, including running commands on the host, or even
+chatting with `ChattyAI`.

+> TODO add screenshot

 # Hypothetical Examples

-The following examples are not implemented, but are presented to give you an
+The following examples are not implemented, but are presented to give you
-idea of other ways that this API could be used.
+additional ideas of ways that this API could be used.

 ```python
 Space([